Krystle May Statler

 Poet | Artist | Designer

-More of her work is featured in Home and Away: Poetry, Stories & Art, Advice to 9th Graders, Epiphany Magazine, Fugue Journal, Fourteen Hills, Sixfold, Beyond Words Literary Magazine, Poetry from Instructions, poetry.onl, 1455's Movable Type Issue 7 & 9, The Santa Fe Writers Project Quarterly, Cultural Weekly.
+More of her work is featured in The Black Fork Review, Epiphany Magazine, Fugue Journal, Fourteen Hills, Sixfold, Beyond Words Literary Magazine, Poetry from Instructions, poetry.onl, 1455's Movable Type Issue 7 & 9, The Santa Fe Writers Project Quarterly, and Cultural Weekly.
 Krystle's poetic-visual hybrid, Losing Blood, was a finalist for the 2022 CRAFT Hybrid Writing Contest & the 2021 CAAPP Book Prize.

 Her design experience is diverse, with an emphasis on poetry and hybridity while also designing logos, marketing materials, children’s books, and more.
-Over the last eight years, she's worked as a freelance designer for self-publishing clients, the Book Production Manager for World Stage Press, a graphic designer for the Community Literature Initiative, and a typesetting assistant for Otis Books/Seismicity Editions.
-Krystle's latest design adventure is being the book layout designer for Mama’s Kitchen Press.
+For more than eight years, she's worked as the Book Production Manager for World Stage Press, a graphic designer for the Community Literature Initiative, and a typesetting assistant for Otis Books/Seismicity Editions.
+Krystle's latest design adventures are being the book layout designer for Mama’s Kitchen Press and working as a freelance designer for self-publishing dreamers!

-When she’s not artisting or designing books, Krystle can be found volunteering with the The Grief House as the Fundraising Chairperson and Epiphany Magazine as a poetry reader, working as the Director of Operations at The Pathfinder Network, or nurturing life in Portland, OR with her partner Kevin, their plant babies, alongside oodles of loved ones.
+When she’s not artisting or designing books, Krystle volunteers with Write Around Portland as a Workshop Facilitator, The Grief House as a Board Member, and Epiphany Magazine as a poetry reader, works as the Director of Operations at The Pathfinder Network, teaches the Chapbook Design Program at the IPRC, facilitates the Sibling Storytelling Series with The Grief House, and nurtures life in Portland, OR with her partner Kevin and oodles of beloveds.

-Check out my poem •remnants of• in Fugue
+Check out my poem •H• in The Black Fork Review